Manthancode28/mern-ecommerce-flashkart/README.md

 # FlashKart 🛒⚡

-**FlashKart** is a modern, responsive, and fully functional e-commerce web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides a seamless shopping experience for users and a robust administration panel for managing products and users.
-This project demonstrates a strong understanding of full-stack development, secure authentication, and efficient data management.
+A full-stack MERN e-commerce web application built for a seamless online shopping experience with modern UI, secure authentication, and real-time cart functionality.
 ---

 ## 🚀 Features